Erayus/Yarra-Traffic-Report-Generator/README.md

 ## Deployment
 - I use my developed CLI (Webotron, refer to package.json) to automate the deployment process to a AWS S3 bucket which is setup to be a static website
-- Refactor Navigation Item to its own component (more reusable)

 ## Development
 1. Clone this repo